-Course Description: This seven-week course is a comprehensive preparation for the NEW 2016 SAT format in the areas of Evidence-Based Reading, Writing, and the optional Essay.
+This seven-week course is a comprehensive preparation for the NEW 2016 SAT format in the areas of Evidence-Based Reading, Writing, and the optional Essay.
 We will seek to demystify the English sections of the SAT and have fun learning the ins and outs of each category.

 - Prepare for the reading section of the SAT.
 This will include practicing evidence-based passages; inferring meaning based on tone, diction, and context clues; and more!

 - Prepare for the writing section of the SAT.
 This will include practicing strong grammar, diction, and punctuation skills in preparation for the SAT Writing questions which require a student to spot errors and choose the most concise, correct phrasing of a sentence or paragraph structure.

 - Prepare for SAT-level vocabulary.
 In addition to providing vocabulary resources and virtual flashcard sets, I will provide a good set of strategies for improving vocabulary in general – for the SAT and beyond!

 Over the course of seven weeks, we will complete 6 SAT essays and a wide, varied selection of MCQs.
 I will post weekly homework on our website at the beginning of each week – I also send a weekly update email to parents.
 Weekly work may include: SAT MCQs, an SAT Essay, readings from our SAT Study Guide, presentation material, and a prerecorded lecture.
 Weekly work should take no longer than 6 hours to complete.

 9th-11th Grade students.